-Since 1984, St. Francis House has offered basic care and services that make the difference between hope and despair, and often between life and death.
+Since 1984, St. Francis House has offered essential care and services that ensure our guests feel supported and welcomed.

-We rely on our dedicated corps of volunteers to help us serve more than 220,000 meals a year.
-We are so grateful for their help.
+We gratefully rely on our dedicated volunteers who help us serve more than 220,000 meals a year.

-Guests who stay in a nighttime shelter must leave every morning so the facility can clean and prepare for the next night.
-Our Atrium, on the first floor, and the Day Center, one flight up, provide a safe, comfortable alternative to spending the day on the street.
-Here, guests can escape the elements, enjoy the company of friends, and watch the local news or a movie, and participate in different activities such as board games and introduction to services that address housing, income, and behavioral health.
+Guests who stay in a nighttime shelter must leave early each morning to allow the facility to clean and prepare for the next night.
+Our Atrium, on the first floor, and the Resource Center, on the mezzanine level, provide a safe, comfortable alternative to spending the day outside.
+Here, guests can escape the elements, enjoy the company of friends, watch the local news or a movie, and participate in different activities such as board games and introduction to services that address housing, income, and behavioral health.

-The Day Center also features a library, telephones, and computers with Internet access, vital tools for keeping in touch with loved ones and job-hunting.
-The Day Center offers a variety of support groups, meetings, activities, classes.
+The Resource Center also features a library, telephones, and computers – all vital tools for keeping in touch with loved ones and job-hunting.
+We offer guests a variety of support groups, meetings, activities, classes.
 One of the favorites is when our volunteer musician plays the piano and leads the guests in song.

-For guests who are new to St. Francis House, the Hospitality Desk in the Day Center should be their first stop.
-There, guests meet with a Guest Engagement Liaison to receive a St. Francis House ID, which will help them access many of our services, including case management or mental health counseling.
+For those who are new to St. Francis House, the Hospitality Desk in the Lobby is their first stop.
+There, guests meet with a Guest Engagement Liaison to receive a St. Francis House orientation and ID that helps them access many of our programs and services, including on-call case management or mental health counseling.

-St. Francis House is the largest distributor of clothing to the poor and homeless in Boston.
-Every month, we distribute more than 750 changes of clothing through our Fresh Threads program.
+St. Francis House is the largest distributor of clothing to people experiencing homelessness in Boston.
+Every year we connect thousands of individuals with clean clothing through our Fresh Threads program.

-People experiencing homelessness lack many of the basics that others take for granted, such as a daily shower.
-We provide nearly 10,000 showers a year to our guests, along with toiletries, including shaving cream, razors, toothbrushes and toothpaste.
+Showering daily and maintaining personal hygiene can be challenging for people who are experiencing homelessness.
+We provide nearly 10,000 showers a year to our guests, along with toiletries, including shaving cream, razors, toothbrushes, and toothpaste.

 Receiving mail or conducting business transactions is nearly impossible without a permanent address or valid form of identification.
-But the St. Francis House mailroom, convenient and easily accessible, is a secure place for family, potential employers, and others to direct letters to guests who use 39 Boylston Street as their home address.
+Our mailroom is an accessible, convenient and secure place for family, housing opportunities, potential employers, and others to direct letters to guests who use 39 Boylston Street as their home address.
 We also provide St. Francis House ID cards, which can help guests acquire a driver’s license or open a bank account.
 The Mailroom Coordinator assists guests by prioritizing all housing correspondence mail and works with associated case managers so that these opportunities do not fall thru the cracks.